 - Eat the right foods to fuel your needs

 Calories supply the energy and fuel you need.
 Think of it as putting gas in your tank.
 Choosing the right type of gas, and the highest quality fuel could help you go further and faster.
-And choosing the wrong type, might cause you to break down.
+And choosing the wrong type might cause you to break down.
 In the same sense, not getting enough fuel in sports results in the expected outcome - running out of gas.

 Outside of the fitness world, calories work the same way.
-Eating the right amount of calories will help you manage your weight, support good health and provide the energy you need to function and the get through the day.
+Eating the right amount of calories will help you manage your weight, support good health and provide the energy you need to function and get through the day.

-In addition to adequate calories, eating the right foods for fitness means getting the right amount of each macro - fat, protein, and carbs, at the right time, and choosing nutrient dense foods full of vitamins and minerals that support training, recovery and overall health.
-Again, pretty close to what healthy eating looks like for the every day person.
+In addition to adequate calories, eating the right foods for fitness means getting the right amount of each macro - fat, protein, and carbs, at the right time, and choosing nutrient-dense foods full of vitamins and minerals that support training, recovery, and overall health.
+Again, pretty close to what healthy eating looks like for the everyday person.

 Macronutrients for Performance

 Each macronutrient plays a different role in performance and getting the balance right is important for success.
 Each macro provides calories for energy, and they are each utilized by the body in unique ways.

 Carbs are the body's quickest and easiest source of fuel - making it the preferred source for most bodily functions and types of exercise.
 Carbs are especially important for high endurance training and explosive strength - needing to be quick on your feet and pushing heavy objects requires carbs.
 They are also what your body uses when it's fight or flight mode kicks in!

 When you eat carbs they are used for immediate energy or stored in your muscles for quick fuel and in your liver as a reserve source of energy.
 And when you get too many calories, excess carbs are stored as fat.